-Are you looking for a solid, quality, and durable pair of headphones to block out unwanted noise?
+Are you looking for a solid, quality, and durable pair of headphones to block out unwanted ambient noise?
 You’ve come to the right place.
-I’ve compiled a list of the best noise-cancelling headphones of 2018 to save you the work of doing all the research on your own.
+I’ve compiled a list of the best noise cancelling headphones of 2019 to save you the time needed for doing the research yourself.

 Noise isolation is a passive form of ambient noise blocking.
 It will utilize the actual design of the ‘phone to provide insulation between your music and whatever’s going on around you.